johannesboyne/soa_scaling_terraform_infrastructure/README.md

  └ ─ ─ ─ ─ ┼ ─ ─ ─ ─

            ▼
- ┌──────────────────┐  docker
+ ┌──────────────────┐  Docker
  │    3.
 Deploy     │  Terraform
  └──────────────────┘
 ```

 ##Components

-We'll build a two cluster, 4 service, scaled "web-application".
+We'll build a two cluster, 4 service, scaled "web-application", running on the
+amazon cloud.
-The services could be build with any technology and because we're using docker
+The services could be build with any technology and because we're using Docker
 it really would not change *anything*.

-*Terminilogy:*
+*Terminilogy:* (AWS centric)

 * ELB = Elastic Load Balancer
 * ECS = Elastic Cloud Service